 - In a large and wide pan, heat oil over medium-high heat.
 When hot, add onion with a pinch of salt.
 Sauté until edges start to become translucent, about 2-3min.
 Then add garlic and cook for 30 seconds until fragrant.

-- Turn down the heat to low and remove the Parmesan rind.
+- Turn the heat down to low and remove the Parmesan rind.
 Stir in the sun-dried tomatoes with oil, corn, and shredded chicken breast.
 Season to taste and garnish with fresh minced parsley.
-Serve warm.
+Serve immediately.

 Notes

 - Parmesan rind: When purchasing blocks of Parmesan cheese, always make sure to save the rinds!
-They add a subtle nutty and cheesy flavor to broths and sauces and freeze well.
-Substitute with 2 tablespoon grated Parmesan cheese and add it in with the corn.
+They add a subtle nutty and cheesy flavor to broths or sauces, and they freeze well.
+You can substitute with 2 tablespoon grated Parmesan cheese and add it in with the corn.

-- Less starchy gnocchis (like cauliflower, pumpkin, spinach, or ricotta) will also result in a runnier, less creamy sauce.
+- To make this gluten free, use gluten free gnocchi.
+You could also use an alternative gnocchi like cauliflower, pumpkin, spinach, or ricotta, but it'll also result in a runnier, less creamy sauce.
 I recommend letting the sauce simmer for 2-3 minutes on its own first, then add in the gnocchi.